 Catholic Mass Readings for Advent Season

-These are Catholic Daily Mass Readings for the season of Advent.
-They include Mass readings from First Sunday of Advent to December 24.
-These readings are for the period we await the birth of our Lord, Jesus Christ.
-These Mass readings are contained in the Lectionary for Festive periods.
-Below are the readings in English and Igbo languages.
+These are Catholic Mass Readings dedicated to the season of Advent.
+They include Mass readings from First Sunday of Advent to Catholic Mass Readings for December 24.
+These Mass readings are meant for the period of Advent when we prepare to receive Christ who is to be born in our midst.
+You will find these Mass Readings in the Lectionary Volume for Festive period.
+Here, we published these Mass readings in English and Igbo languages.

 |Catholic Mass Readings for Advent||Igbo Mass Readings for Advent|

 |Catholic Daily Mass Readings for Advent Season||Igbo Daily Mass Readings for Advent Season|

 |Catholic Sunday Mass Readings for Advent Season||Igbo Sunday Mass Readings for Advent Season|

 Catholic Mass Readings for Christmas Time | Christmastide